jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

       access backyard and bathrooms.
 Spider problem seems have taken care of itself.

-      Lisa is workig on the sign.
+      Lisa is working on the sign.
 Friends accept and thanks committee for their report.
 Bill and Carlton thanks the Housing Committee efforts on the buildings Molly said that the Meeting House reward, Meeting awarded Molly for this as the clerk.
 Pearl of the Meeting House while Molly may the sand.
-Molly encouages Friends to utilize the space.
+Molly encourages Friends to utilize the space.
 Encourage people to have committee meetings.

    f.
-Fundraising Ad Hoc Committee
+Fund-raising Ad Hoc Committee

       Lisa, Molly, Bill Werling, and Ann.
 Business Meeting approve?
 Yes.
 Committee was wondering if we can apply to FSC for $5000 for new HVAC?
-New HVAC will be robost to handle any new November, since having heat is an urgant.
+New HVAC will be robust to handle any new November, since having heat is an urgent.
 Lisa has offer to write a draft of the grant?
 Asked for approve, yes.

       `Bill`_ said that committee instead of ad hoc?
-As an all call committee and being sub-committee of `Finance Committee`_.
+As an all call committee and being sub-committee of Finance Committee.
 Yes.

       Would like to raise money for small projects around the meeting house?
 Fund the prosed.
 Seeking a matching grant of $2,000 and draft letters to other Quaker Meetings around the country?
 Approved.
 Sent a request to Ft.
 Collins meeting for the matching grant for a total of $5,000.
-Ask some contribution of member's contributions as part of the fundrising of matching.
+Ask some contribution of member's contributions as part of the fund-rising of matching.
 Rule of thumb, one and half times as part of matching grant.
 Norma Price had a matching grant $2,000 and Meeting raised $5,000.
-Friends can designate portion of contribution towards matching grant.
+Friends can designate portion of contribution toward matching grant.

       These efforts will not raise for money for the addition total $33,000.